symfony/symfony-docs/book/testing.rst

 Each application has its own PHPUnit configuration, stored in the ``app/phpunit.xml.dist`` file.
-You can edit this file to change the defaults or create a ``app/phpunit.xml`` file to setup a configuration for your local machine only.
+You can edit this file to change the defaults or create an ``app/phpunit.xml`` file to setup a configuration for your local machine only.

 .. tip::